No 1 Poultry: Construction

-As to the apex facing Mansion House, a Conservation Area, to rebuild drew much opposition particularly as standing there, in repairable condition, was a 19th-century neo-gothic listed building occupied by crown jewellers Mappin and Webb.
+As to the apex facing Mansion House, a Conservation Area, to rebuild drew much opposition particularly as standing there, in repairable condition, was a 19th-century neo-Gothic listed building occupied by crown jewellers Mappin and Webb.
 It had been designed by John Belcher in 1870.

 An office building and public plaza by Mies van der Rohe was pencilled for the site in 1969, to be Mansion House Square.
 The successful counter-argument was retold by Prince Charles in his 1984 "carbuncle" speech to RIBA, viewing such a plan as "yet another giant glass stump, better suited to downtown Chicago than the City of London" and the plans were eventually scrapped.

 A major archaeological dig was undertaken by the Museum of London Archaeology Service, directed by Peter Rowsome.
 This excavation made significant discoveries, including a wooden drain along the main Roman road.
 Using dendrochronology, this was dated to 47 CE, proving Roman Londinium had developed in this part of the city by that date.

 Construction was completed in 1997.
 The building took in other smaller buildings to the east.

 Use

 No 1 Poultry comprises a mixed space of retail and offices.

 A restaurant occupies the rooftop, and has a terrace and formal garden with far-reaching City views for drinkers and diners.
-It featured in the opening ceremony of the 2012 Olympic Games in the segment 'Happy and Glorious' which saw Daniel Craig (as James Bond) transport Queen Elizabeth II to the Olympic Stadium by helicopter.
+It featured in the opening ceremony of the 2012 Olympic Games in the segment 'Happy and Glorious' which saw Daniel Craig (as James Bond) escort Queen Elizabeth II to the Olympic Stadium by helicopter.

 The terrace, below which is a fall of around 80 feet, has drawn notoriety in the City for having seen six cases of suicide by jumping off it: in 2007, 2009, twice in 2012, in 2015, and in 2016.

 Owners

 For four years the building was owned by a Heinrich Feldman company – selling it to Perella Weinberg Partners for £110 million, a 4.8% gain, in 2014.
+It sold again in 2018 to Hana Alternative Asset Management for £185m.